ppp-kohe/actorkelp/readme.md

 ## Remote Actor

-The library supports remote actors.
+The library supports remote actors for distribution.
 It can launch multiple processes on different hosts and communicating each other.

 ```java
 import csl.actor.*;